cybertec-postgresql/pg_rewrite/README.md

     but it does not hurt to check them in the target table, especially if the column data type is being changed.)

-2. Add NOT NULL constraints. `rewrite_table()` by-passes validation of these, but all the rows it inserts into the target table must have been validated in the source table.
+2. If the version of PostgreSQL server is 17 or lower, add NOT NULL constraints. `rewrite_table()` by-passes validation of these, but all the rows it inserts into the target table must have been validated in the source table.
 Even if the column data tape is different in the target table, the data type conversion should not turn non-NULL value to NULL or vice versa.

 3. CHECK constraints are created automatically by `rewrite_table()` when all the data changes have been applied to the target table.
 However, these